ibm-cloud-docs/solution-tutorials/vpc-transit2.hidden.md

 Place each team into their own account.
 Organize with [IBM Cloud enterprise](/docs/account?topic=account-what-is-enterprise)

 In this tutorial you created a hub VPC and a set of spoke VPCs.
 You routed all cross VPC traffic through transit VPC firewall-router.
-DNS services were created for each VPC and forwarding rules created between them for workoads and REDIS.
+DNS services were created for each VPC and forwarding rules created between them for workloads and a virtual private endpoint gateway (REDIS).

 ## Remove resources
 {: #vpc-transit2-remove-resources}